 Smokeball will also give you a personalized demo if you call.

-Smokeball costs $69 per user per month.
+Smokeball costs $99 per user per month.
 That gets you access to Smokeball’s Android and iOS apps, and unlimited storage.
-You also need to pay an onboarding fee for Smokeball to install the program and train you on it.
-That fee ranges from $300 to $900 depending on the size of your firm.
+You also need to pay an onboarding fee of $300 to Smokeball to install the program and train you on it.

 Onboarding with Smokeball